 diy: cut and fold paper iphone

-apple’s iphone (announced yesterday) will truly be a world changing device. i expect these will be more prevalent than the ipod itself. but who can wait until june? not me. using the images and information on apple’s website i’ve made my own for the time being, and so can you. cool? sure feels like it!
+apple’s (announced yesterday) will truly be a world changing device. i expect these will be more prevalent than the ipod itself. but who can wait until june? not me. using the images and information on apple’s website i’ve made my own for the time being, and so can you. cool? sure feels like it!

 **here’s the pdf layout and instruction sheet to cut and fold your own iphone (pdf)**